junepark678/python-inter/README.md

 # python-inter
+## discription:
-it's a python interpreter built on javascript
+"it's a python interpreter built on javascript"